American badger: Predation

 While the American badger is an aggressive animal with few natural enemies, it is still vulnerable to other species in its habitat.
-Predation on American badger by golden eagles (Aquila chrysaetos), coyotes (Canis latrans) and bobcats (Lynx rufus) have been reported.
-Bears (Ursus spp.) and gray wolves (Canis lupus) occasionally kill American badgers, while cougars (Puma concolor), according to a 2019 study, apparently are the main predators of adults, hunting them much more frequently than the other carnivorans, with a documented case where the badger is one of the main prey of a collared cat.
+Predation on juvenile specimens by golden eagles (Aquila chrysaetos), coyotes (Canis latrans) and bobcats (Lynx rufus) has been reported.
+Bears (Ursus spp.) and gray wolves (Canis lupus) occasionally kill adult American badgers, while cougars (Puma concolor), according to a 2019 study, apparently are the main predators of adults, hunting them much more frequently than the other carnivorans, with a documented case where the badger is one of the main prey of a radio-collared cougar.

 American badgers are trapped by humans for their pelts.
 Their fur is used for shaving and painting brushes.